techkea/f23/materialer/git_cheatcheet.md

 - git add \<filename\>: adds files to staging area
 - git commit -m "commit msg": creates a new commit
 - git log: shows a flattened log of history
+- git log --all --graph --deecorated: show a log with all branches and a decorated graph
 - git checkout \<revision\>: updates HEAD and current branch

 <!--